 Store your honey cheesecake in the refrigerator for up to 5 days.
 Or, you can wrap the cake tightly in plastic wrap or aluminum foil and freeze it for a month.

-Of course, you can use honey in other recipes too.
+Now wasn’t that easy – try more recipes that incorporate delicious honey.
 For Thanksgiving (or anytime you need pie) this recipe for Easy Honey Pumpkin Pie is sure to please a crowd.

-Now, how about a hot honey bee latte to go with that homemade cheesecake- or okay it would go well with pie or cookies too? 😉
+Yes, I will – how about a hot honey bee latte to go with that homemade honey cheesecake- okay it would go well with pie or cookies too! 😉

 Easy Honey Cheesecake